Nikita-Ravindra-Albela/SkillMinds-AI/README.md

 Pricing Optimization: Introduce regional pricing and career bundles for students/job seekers.

 Product Enhancement: Increase AI chatbot guidance in advanced courses to boost satisfaction.
+A simple free prompt teaching course could substainly decrease the computational costs of AI prompts and messages sent from students to understand the topics in the courses.

 Marketing Focus: Target high-growth countries (India, Germany, Canada) with localized campaigns.